BITFORCE-IT/WildFlyApp/README.md

 They are set to the properties: aws.accessKeyId and aws.secretKey.
-When you are using the correct credentials provider for your AWS connection this values are used.
+When you are using the correct credentials provider for your AWS connection these values are used.

 ### Logging Volume
-The Dockerfile defines a mount able volume, which is passed to the application server as base log dir.
+The Dockerfile defines a mountable volume, which is passed to the application server as base log directory.
-This way you get your application server logs, where you want them.
-Outside of the container.
+This way you get your application server logs, where you want them, outside of the container.

-Definition of Volume in Dockerfile:
+Definition of volume in Dockerfile:

     VOLUME /data/logs